jgfn1/mips_cpu/README.md

 # CPU

-A CPU builded in System Verilog
+A CPU built in System Verilog

 ### Alunos: